 Today, buying a property in Ireland is much more than just owning a house.
-With shortages in housing the market is becoming more unstable and buying a propert is becoming more difficult.
+With shortages in housing the market is becoming more unstable and buying a property is becoming more difficult.
 However, at Keenan and Company Solicitors we want to help you have a smooth, stress free process of buying a property.
-But first of all let's take you through the legal process that is involved in purchasing a property in Ireland.

 According to Irish Law, conveyancing deals with purchasing and ownership of a property.
 The whole legal process consists of various steps and decisions to make.
 A good solicitor understands the law better than anyone and can help you with a smooth process.